Duchy of Lancaster: History

-Role
+Role and administration

-The chief officer is the Chancellor of the Duchy of Lancaster, a position sometimes held by a cabinet minister but always a ministerial post.
-For at least the last two centuries the estate has been run by a deputy; its chancellor has rarely had any significant duties pertaining to its management but is available as a minister without portfolio.
+The duchy is administered on behalf of the sovereign by the chancellor of the duchy of Lancaster, a government minister appointed by the sovereign on the advice of the prime minister, and by the clerk of the council.
+The former position is sometimes held by a cabinet minister, but is always a ministerial post.
+For at least the last two centuries the duchy has been run by a deputy; the chancellor has rarely had any significant duties pertaining to its management but is available as a minister without portfolio and is answerable to Parliament for the effective running of the estate.

-The monarch derives the privy purse from the revenues of the Duchy.
-The surplus for the year ended 31 March 2015 was £16 million and the Duchy was valued at just over £472 million.
+The monarch derives the privy purse from the revenues of the duchy.
+The surplus for the year ended 31 March 2025 was £24.4 million and the duchy was valued at £678.7 million.
 Its land holdings are not to be confused with the Crown Estate, whose revenues have been handed to the Treasury since the 18th century in exchange for the receipt of a yearly payment.

-The Duchy Council's primary officers carrying out the estate's day-to-day duties are the Clerk of the Council (the Chief Executive Officer), the Chairman of the Council, and the Chief Finance Officer.
-The chancellor is responsible for the appointment of the steward and the barmaster of the barmote courts on behalf of the sovereign in right of the Duchy.
+The Duchy Council's primary officers carrying out the estate's day-to-day duties are the clerk of the council of the duchy of Lancaster (the chief executive officer), the chairman of the council, and the chief finance officer.
+The chancellor is responsible for the appointment of the steward and the barmaster of the barmote courts on behalf of the sovereign in right of the duchy.

+Since the Local Government Act 1972, the monarch in right of the duchy appoints the high sheriffs and lords lieutenant in Greater Manchester, Merseyside and Lancashire.

 Royal prerogative

-Both the Duchy of Lancaster and the Duchy of Cornwall have special legal rights not available to other estates held by peers or counties palatine, for example, bona vacantia operates to the advantage of the Duke rather than the Crown throughout the Duchy.
-Proceeds from bona vacantia in the Duchy are divided between two registered charities.
-Bona vacantia arises, in origin, by virtue of the Royal Prerogative and in some respects remains the position although the right to bona vacantia of the two major categories is now based on statute: Administration of Estates Act 1925 and the Companies Act 2006.
+Both the Duchy of Lancaster and the Duchy of Cornwall have special legal rights not available to other estates held by peers or counties palatine.
+For example, in the United Kingdom bona vacantia ("ownerless property") is generally administered by the Crown, but within the county palatine is administered by the duchy.

 Holdings

-The holdings of the Duchy are divided into six units called surveys, five rural and one urban.
+The holdings of the duchy are divided into eight units called surveys: five rural, one urban, one foreshore and one mineral.
 The rural surveys make up most of the assets and area but the urban survey generates a greater income.
 The holdings were accrued over time through marriage, inheritance, gift and confiscation, and in modern times by purchase and sale.